isaacfungg/obsidian/Mortgage Broker Course/Final Review Mistakes.md

 `Non est factum`: it is not my deed
 `Judgement`: A court order saying one party owes money to another

+**Four basic principles
+* Indefeasibility Principle
+* The effect of registration
+* Abolition of notice
+* The assurance principle

 Question 8